 Whatever you are advised, start with the four required 500-level courses (551, 553, 555, 557).
 Do not forgo an elective if it could be your only chance to take it, but please finish the core in your first 18 hours (6 courses).
 The cores are the foundation of the rest of the program and serve as prerequisites for many advanced courses.
 Check the course catalog for more advanced classes you really want to take - and take the core courses needed for those first.
 You may also select a Course of Study for your degree, which can help guide your course selection.

 Should I take courses on or off campus?

 There is no requirement for taking courses on campus, so you can take courses at any site - and are welcome to do so.
 Everything cannot be offered in all locations and most students find they may do some coursework both on and off campus during the program.When you are ready to register for classes through Cardinal Station, you might find it can be a little tricky so consult our How to Register page for helpful tips.

 When do courses start?
 And end?
 When are finals?
 How about comps?
 Etc.

-I'm having trouble registering on Cardinal Station - what should I do?
+I'm having trouble registering on Cardinal Students - what should I do?